 Even if some of these following parts are no longer in good working order, they can be repurposed into other valuable preps, if you have a junk car at your disposal.

-• Wiring – can be used as cordage, restraints, to set snare traps, used for fence repair, for emergency repair on torn shoes, bugout bags, or outerwear, etc.
+- Wiring – can be used as cordage, restraints, to set snare traps, for fence repair, for emergency repair on torn shoes, bugout bags, or outerwear, etc.

-• Window Glass – The glass can also be used to make a knife or similar stabbing or slashing weapon.
+- Window Glass – The glass can also be used to make a knife.

 My husband never, ever, under any circumstances, ever throws away a piece of scrap metal.
 The numerous uses for the free building and workshop material make the growing junk pile on one end of our property a source of great pride for my beloved.

 - Repairing Equipment, Vehicles, And Machinery

 Check on the sides of the road where you live and online for free junk appliances and the like, even single-wide trailers, that folks are giving away if you just agree to come haul them off.

 As an added bonus when you scavenge an old appliance for scrap metal, you should luck out with a few other usable parts such as: hoses, metal pipes, valves, tubing, screws, clamps, nuts, bolts, wiring, etc.

 Such awesome trash-to-treasure deals typically go quickly, so make a check for scrap metal possibilities a part of your daily prepping routine.